seenmyfate/neve/README.md

     $ neve mix my_awesome_tune

-The mixed file name will include a timestamp to avoid replacing any existing mixes, so for example `my_awesome_tune_20140502132657.wav`
+The mixed file name will (eventually) include a timestamp to avoid replacing any existing mixes, so for example `my_awesome_tune_20140502132657.wav` - for now though, it will just over-write `my_awesome_tune.wav`.

 ## Contributing